 As with journaling, there’s a science to gratitude meditation.
 Research has shown that benefits include an elevated sense of well-being, lower incidences of depression, better sleep, and greater trust.
 Most often, the rewards are felt virtually immediately, which means that practicing gratitude meditation even once can enhance well-being.

 With a solid basis in mindfulness, you can practice gratefulness, generosity and the many other kinds of meditation with more awareness and ease.
 Looking to begin a meditation practice or give the one you’ve got a boost?
-Mindworks App is designed for you.
+Mindworks Meditation Courses are designed for you.
 A complete guide to mindfulness and awareness meditation, Mindworks offers tutorials, inspiring Mind Talks, Daily Cup contemplations, dynamic blogs, and guided meditations led by some of the most experienced and enthusiastic teachers you’ll ever come across.
 Mindworks has everything you need to get you started and keep you going – thankfully.